 - An authorized family member and survivors.

 The Defense Commissary Agency operates 240 commissaries, including those overseas.
-Check out their website, Commissaries.com.
+Check out its website, Commissaries.com.
 The site offers rewards cards, coupons, online ordering, curbside pickup, savings, sales events in communities for Guard/reserve members, and a lot more.

 What’s the Status-of-Forces Agreement and what does it have to do with military stores?

 With this agreement, your legal status as U.S. military personnel is protected in your host nation.
 Your privilege to shop in military stores is almost always covered, but sometimes, as they say, “restrictions may apply” for you or your spouse.
 Here’s why: